jean-pierreBoth/multistochgrad/README.md

 This crate provides a Rust implementation of some stochastic gradient algorithms.

+The algorithms implemented here are dedicated to the minimization of objective function represented by the mean of many functions as occurring in learning contexts.

+The implemented algorithms are:

 * The so-called SCSG algorithm described and analyzed in the two papers by by L. Lei and  M.I Jordan.

     1. "On the adaptativity of stochastic gradient based optimization" (2019)